-The purpose of a living will is to document your wishes that life sustaining treatment either be withdrawn or withheld if you are unable to make your own medical decisions and are in either a terminal condition or a permanently unconscious state as determined by two physicians.
-This is an individual’s ability to actually state (while they are capable of making the decision) that if they are ever in a terminal condition or a permanently unconscious state that they do not wish to have any life sustaining treatment.
-Therefore, a living will deals with life and death situations.
+The purpose of a living will is to document your wishes that life-sustaining treatment either be withdrawn or withheld if you are unable to make your own medical decisions and are in either a terminal condition or a permanently unconscious state as determined by two physicians.
+This is an individual’s ability to actually state (while they are capable of making the decision) that if they are ever in a terminal condition or a permanently unconscious state that they do not wish to have any life-sustaining treatment.
+Therefore, a living will deal with life and death situations.

 In addition, other wishes which may be mentioned in a living will or in a durable power of attorney for health care are: (1) the withdrawal of nutrition and hydration if the individual is in a permanently unconscious state; (2) a decision on whether or not to receive CPR after a cardiac arrest; (3) a decision concerning whether or not to be an organ donor; and (4) a decision on whether or not to use a ventilator if an individual is unable to breathe on his own.

 If you are interested in learning more information about living wills and durable powers of attorney for health care, it is very important that you contact your estate planning attorney who can review these documents with you so that you can be sure to understand the documents in their entirety and appreciate the various decisions that you are making when you execute either a living will or durable power of attorney for health care or both.

 If you have any questions regarding these matters, please contact your estate planning attorney.